Six

 HarmoniQ: Turn on permissions to enhance your matches further!

 Maya's fingers stilled over her workspace.
 It was more than location tracking.
 The messages read like an analysis of her private life: her work, her creative process, her lonely evenings at home.
-It was as if the app had access not just to her device, but to the room itself.
+It felt as if the app had access not just to her device, but to the room itself.

 She set the device face-down, the gesture deliberate, final.